Features Pricing

 • Extensions: maj7, sus2, sus4, add9, 7, and more

-• Roman numeral labels — understand every chord's function
+• Roman numeral labels for every chord's function

 Chord Suggestions · Beat 5